Silver & White Fillings

 Traditionally, silver amalgam fillings have the best track record of holding up the longest.
 But the white composite filling materials have been getting better and better.
-(Dentists no longer use gold foil to fill teeth because it is significantly more expensive and time consuming.)
+(Dentists no longer use gold foil to fill teeth because it is significantly more expensive and

 Both composite and amalgam are excellent filling materials with long track records behind them.
 And both have their advantages and disadvantages.